isomerpages/moe-yuyingsec/_about-us/Our School/Our History.md

 In 2015, an agreement which would last for the next 30 years was signed between the School Management Committee and the Ministry of Education.
-Yuying would continue as a Government-Aided secondary school, with the School Management Committee and School Alumni Association (founded in 1994) continuing to actively support the school programmes.
-While Yuying has journeyed through more than a century, its educational beliefs remain the same - to nurture each generation of individuals and equip them with the skills to achieve personal excellence.
+Yuying would continue as a Government-Aided secondary school, with the School Management Committee and School Alumni Association (founded in 1994) continuing to actively support the school programmes.&nbsp; While Yuying has journeyed through more than a century, its educational beliefs remain the same - to nurture each generation of individuals and equip them with the skills to achieve personal excellence.